Columbamine oxidase

-Thus, the two substrates of this enzyme are columbamine and O_{2}, whereas its two products are berberine and H_{2}O.
+The two substrates of this enzyme are columbamine and oxygen.
+Its products are berberine and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on X-H and Y-H to form an X-Y bond with oxygen as acceptor.
+This enzyme is an oxidoreductases, specifically those acting on X-H and Y-H to form an X-Y bond with oxygen as acceptor.
 The systematic name of this enzyme class is columbamine:oxygen oxidoreductase (cyclizing).
 This enzyme is also called berberine synthase.
-This enzyme participates in alkaloid biosynthesis i.
+This enzyme participates in alkaloid biosynthesis.
 It employs one cofactor, iron.